Rajpratik71/Mininet-wiki/Link-modeling-using-ns-3.md

 ### Architecture: single ns-3 thread or multiple processes?

-Let's take a look at the code of an exemplary ns-3 simulation in Python.
-It establishes a simple channel between between devices in two distinct nodes.
-Next, `TapBridges` are connected to each device.
+Let's take a look at the code of an simple ns-3 simulation in Python.
+It establishes a simple channel between two devices in two distinct nodes.
+Next, `TapBridges` are installed to each device.
+Each `TapBridge` bridges a ns-3 device (`SimpleNetDevice` in that case) and a system TAP device ("tap0" or "tap1" in that case).
 It provides possibility of communication between two TAP interfaces with the simulated channel, just like with the schema above.

 ```python
 import sys